hailanzs/com-405-radar-tutorial/README.md

 **Instructions:**
 1. **Complete the beamforming code** - for the function *beamform_2d()* indicated by **TODO** in [task3_tracking_TODO.py](task3_tracking_TODO.py).
 Here you will just be performing beamforming for a bird-eye-view plot, meaning you only need to calculate azimuth (horizontal) angles by the range (depth).
-    The equation for calculating the steering vector for each angle (same as Algorithm 1 in lecture 8, but note the sign difference, in this lab you will use a positive phase in the steering vector) is:
+    The equation for calculating the steering vector for each angle and antenna (same as Algorithm 1 in lecture 8, but note the sign difference, in this lab you will use a positive phase in the steering vector) is:

       <p align="center" style="background:white; padding:10px; display:inline-block;">
         <img